-The following Apache PEP configuration parameters can appear in the Apache configuration file:
+The following PEP configuration parameters can appear in the Apache configuration file:

-XACMLHost The host name of the ViewDS server (includes the PDP).
-The soapAddress on the ViewDS server (by default, 3009) where the XACMLPort PDP listens for authorization decision requests (see Modifying the SOAP address).
-Optional and determines whether the PEP's authorization decision XACMLTrace requests will switch on decision tracing in the PDP.
-(The tracing is written to the server's query log.)
-Require per- Is required to invoke PEP.
-It is a standard Apache directive, but the mit value permit is specific to Access Sentinel.
-XACML Author- Optional and determines whether this module is the authoritative itative authorisation module.
-When absent, the default is on (the recommended setting).
+- XACMLHost The host name of the ViewDS server (includes the PDP). - XACMLPortThe ViewDS server's soapAddress (default, 3009) where the PDP listensfor authorization decision requests (see Modifying the SOAP address). - XACMLTrace Optional.
+Determines whether the PEP's authorization decision requests will switch on decision tracing in the PDP.
+(Tracing is written to the server's query log.)